Advanced Tutorial

 Mpicker_gui.py --config emd10409_isonet.config &

-We use relative paths in the config file here for convenience (MPicker typically uses absolute paths), so please run Mpicker_gui.py
+Relative paths are used in the config file here for convenience (MPicker typically uses absolute paths), so run Mpicker_gui.py

 under the folder tutorial_mesh